Monkey

 The largest inland city in New South Wales: situated on the railway line exactly half way between Sydney and Melbourne, its name means "many crows" in the local (aboriginal) language Click to show or hide the answer

-The world's southernmost and easternmost capital city – furthest away from any other capital city, and the first to celebrate each day Click to show or hide the answer
+The world's southernmost and easternmost capital city – furthest away from any other capital city, and furthest from London Click to show or hide the answer

 Port Nicholson is the former name for its harbour